saurav935/Caesar-Cipher-Decrypter/README.md

 # Steps for designing and using a Caesar cipher

--Choose a value to shift the alphabet by.
+--Choose a value to shift the alphabet by.

--Make a table where the top row contains letters in standard alphabetical order, and the bottom row is the new shifted alphabet.
+--Make a table where the top row contains letters in standard alphabetical order, and the bottom row is the new shifted alphabet.

--Encode the message by exchanging each letter in the message with the equivalent shifted letter.
+--Encode the message by exchanging each letter in the message with the equivalent shifted letter.

--Make sure that the message’s intended recipient knows the shifting scheme you used to encode the message so they can decode it.
+--Make sure that the message’s intended recipient knows the shifting scheme you used to encode the message so they can decode it.

--To decrypt a message encoded with a Caesar cipher, simply take the value of 26 minus the shift value, and apply that new value to shift the encoded message back to its original form.
+--To decrypt a message encoded with a Caesar cipher, simply take the value of 26 minus the shift value, and apply that new value to shift the encoded message back to its original form.

 # Row :